Salem Township, Allen County, Kansas

 Salem Township is one of twelve townships in Allen County, Kansas, United States.
 As of the 2010 census, its population was 249.
+More recent estimates place the population at approximately 249 as of 2026.

 Geography

 Salem Township covers an area of 124.3 km2 and contains no incorporated settlements.
 According to the USGS, it contains two cemeteries: Maple Grove and Salem.

 Transportation

 Salem Township contains one airport or landing strip, Croisant Airport.